salesforce-ux/slds-linter/README.md

 ## Extensions

 To enhance your linting and error analysis experience, we recommend that you install these VS Code extensions.
-These extensions significantly improve your development workflow and make it easier to navigate and address linting issues.
+This extension significantly improves your development workflow and makes it easier to navigate and address linting issues.

-- *[ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)*:  Essential for JavaScript and TypeScript linting, it checks your code and flags any violations of the ESLint rules with squiggly lines to show you what to fix.
+- *[ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)*:  Essential for JavaScript, TypeScript, HTML, CMP, and CSS linting.
+It checks your code and highlights any violations of the ESLint rules with squiggly lines.
-- *[Stylelint Extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint)*: When linting CSS, SCSS, or other stylesheets, this tool highlights errors with squiggly lines.

 ## Best Practices